 Graduates Are Prepared To

-- Enter the fourth year of a bachelor’s degree program at Northern Kentucky University
+- Enter the fourth year of a bachelor’s degree program with Northern Kentucky University

-- Enter the Bachelor of Applied Administration program at the University of Cincinnati - Clermont
+- Enter the Bachelor of Applied Administration program at University of Cincinnati - Clermont

 Representative Job Titles For Graduates